megane42/kyoko/README.md

 * `docker run --rm --env-file /path/to/.env megane42/kyoko`

 ## Run Periodically
+* use cron
-* Use cron.
-Kyoko does not have any mechanism to run periodically.
+    * Kyoko does not have any mechanism to run periodically

 ## Test
 * `py.test`